Nandan29300/Chromatico/README.md

 2. Follow the steps mentioned in Project Setup

-3. Create a new branch and do the required changes, follow the folder structure mentioned # <a href="# Folder Structure" style="font-size: 24px;">here</a>
+3. Create a new branch and do the required changes, follow the folder structure mentioned <a href="#folder-structure" style="font-size: 24px;">here</a>

 4. Add, Commit and Push